kevinwo/Listy/README.md

 This is the main tvOS app target, consisting of list and edit views for lists and tasks.

+### Listy watchOS

+This is the main watchOS app target, consisting of list and edit views for lists and tasks.

+### Listy macOS

+This is the main macOS app target, consisting of list and edit views for lists and tasks.

+⚠️ I am not a macOS developer.
+Please go gentle on feedback! 🙏

 ## Internal Frameworks

 ### ListyUI